denblackstache/denblackstache/README.md

 ### Hi there 👋

 I'm Denis, deeply involved in building an advanced medical transportation platform.
-In my tech toolkit, I work with Node.js, Ruby, a bit of Java, Angular, and React.
+In my tech toolkit, I work with Node.js, Ruby, Go, and Angular.
 As a Tech Lead, I guide teams to success, fostering growth and experience.

-My interests include functional programming and exceptional UI/UX design.
-Occasionally, I explore networking with Go lang and delve into OCaml.
-Looking back, it's amusing to recall my early career experiments with nearly every PHP framework out there! 😄
+My interests include functional programming, particularly with OCaml, and the creation of exceptional UI/UX.